apioo/psx-schema/README.md

 }
 ```

-It is then possible to turn this specification into ready-to-use PHP class s.
+It is then possible to turn this specification into a ready-to-use PHP class s.

 ```php